sirlan-ff00ff/arcticfox-theme/readme.md

 * clone or download this repo locally
 * install the listed addons
+    * allow them to run in private windows
 * open sidebery settings, go to 'help' and 'import addon data', then select the json file in `sidebery/sidebery-data.json`
 * (if not showing already) open the browser sidebar and select the 'sidebery' sidebar
 * in the settings for the 'userchrome toggle' extension, for the 'style toggle 1' put `|| ` in prefix (should also have the ending space) and apply changes (you migh also change the name to 'sidebar' if you want, and disable the 'display notification')
+* select a firefox theme other than the 'system/auto' one (alpenglow also looks weird with it)
 * reorder the browser toolbar widgets, they should be in the order
     * `url-bar  sidebar-toggle-button  back  forward  reload  spacer  extensions-button  overflow-menu  hamburger-menu`
     * the url bar **must** be the first item